End-to-End Balancing for Causal Continuous Treatment-Effect Estimation: Methodology

-Our idea for learning the parameters of the base weights is to generate multiple pseudo-responses $\overline{\mry}$ with randomly generated $\mry^{(\bfx)}$ and $\mry^{(\mra)}$ functions.
-Now that we know the true potential outcome in the randomly generated data, we can perform causal inference and obtain the estimation of the known potential outcome using our weights.
-Given the fact that the optimization function in Eq. \eqref{eq:dual} is convex, its solution has known derivatives \citep{agrawal2019differentiable}.
-Thus, the loss function of ``error in estimation of counter-factuals'' is differentiable with respect to $\bm{\theta}$.
-We use this property to perform end-to-end training of the base weight function $\ell_{\bm{\theta}}$.

-Algorithm \ref{alg:nn} outlines our stochastic training of the base weight function.
-First, in Step \ref{line:noise}, we estimate the distribution of noise using the residuals of regressing $\mry$ over $(\mra, \bfx)$, capturing the possible heteroskedasticity in the noise.
+Our idea for learning the parameters of the base weights is to generate multiple pseudo-responses $\overline{\mry}$ with randomly generated response functions $\overline{\mu}(a)\sim P_{\overline{\mu}}$.
+We will elaborate on the possible choices for the distribution $P_{\overline{\mu}}$ later in this section.
+Now that we know the true response function $\overline{\mu}(a)$ in the randomly generated data, we can perform causal inference and obtain the estimation of the known response curve $\widehat{\mu}(a)$ using our weights.
+Algorithm \ref{alg:nn} outlines our stochastic training of the log-base-weight function.
+We also schematically visualize the algorithm in Figure \ref{fig:diagram}.
+In Step \ref{line:noise}, we estimate the distribution of noise using the residuals of regressing $\mry$ over $(\mra, \bfx)$, capturing the possible heteroskedasticity in the noise.
 Then, in each iteration, we draw a batch of possible datasets.
-To generate each dataset, we randomly choose a potential outcome $\overline{\mry^{(\mra)}}$ (a function) and use it to generate the entire dataset (see Section \ref{sec:synth} for examples of random functions).
+To generate each dataset, we randomly choose a response function $\overline{\mu}(a)$ and use it to generate the entire dataset (see Section \ref{sec:synth} for examples of random functions).
 For the entire batch, we use $\ell_{\bm{\theta}}$ to learn the log-base-weights, and subsequently learn the weights in lines \ref{line:dual}--\ref{line:softmax}.
-In line \ref{line:regress} we use a weighted regression algorithm to find our estimation $\widehat{\mry^{(\mra)}}$ of the randomly-generated $\overline{\mry^{(\mra)}}$.
+In line \ref{line:regress} we use a weighted regression algorithm to find our estimation $\widehat{\mu}(a)$ of the randomly-generated $\overline{\mu}(a)$.
 Our loss function is the mean squared error between the latter quantities.
-While we call our algorithm \textit{End-to-End Balancing} (E2B) because of our end-to-end optimization.
+Our algorithm, which we call \textit{End-to-End Balancing} (E2B), gets its name from this end-to-end optimization.

+\paragraph{Sample Splitting.} The E2B procedure involves estimation of two sets of parameters $\bm{\theta}$ in the $\ell_{\bm{\theta}}$ and $\bm{\lambda}$ for entropy balancing.
+The joint estimation of $\bm{\theta}, \bm{\lambda}$ on a single sample will result in bias \citep{chernozhukov2018double}.
+Thus, we split the sample to two mutually exclusive parts and perform the optimizations on separate partitions of data.

+\paragraph{Distribution of Random Response Functions $\bm{P_{\overline{\mu}}}$.} Ideally, we should rely on domain experts or rough ideas from past studies for choosing the random set of response functions $\overline{\mu}(a)$ that includes the true response function.
+This will help us embed our prior knowledge in the base weights and improve the accuracy of causal inference.
+Alternatively, we can choose broad function classes such as random piecewise smooth functions or polynomial functions with random coefficients.
+See Section \ref{sec:exp} for examples of generating random response functions.
+We can also use generative models to generate data that is more similar to our sample \citep{athey2021using}.